ariadne-cps/ariadne/doc/smt_solver_design.md

 outcome for the supported function/relation fragment.
 Resource-limited `UNKNOWN` remains valid by contract.

-The first terminal-completeness step is implemented for compiled symbolic SMT theory literals.
-When DP splitting is no longer possible, deterministic witness points are re-evaluated with validated multiple-precision bounds.
-The MP precision is chosen from epsilon (approximately `-log2(epsilon)+128` bits, with a 128-bit floor), so this is not a fixed-precision heuristic.
-A witness is returned only if the MP enclosure satisfies the epsilon-relaxed primitive relation, including the strict bound for `GT_ZERO`.
-This resolves terminal uncertainty caused purely by DP enclosure error, such as `sin(x)^2+cos(x)^2-1=0` at a singleton with epsilon much smaller than DP roundoff.
-The same improvement propagates through CDCL: a Boolean branch that previously inherited numerical `UNKNOWN` may now terminate immediately with a certified epsilon witness, so tests must assert the improved semantic result rather than preserve obsolete backtracking counts from the incomplete solver.
+The previous terminal multiple-precision fallback for compiled symbolic theory literals has been removed.
+Compiled theory literals and generic `ValidatedConstraint` inputs now have the same terminal DP semantics: when ordinary validated checks cannot certify a witness and DP splitting cannot make progress, the box remains `UNKNOWN`.

+This is deliberate rather than a regression to be hidden by a heuristic.
-The terminal MP decision is factored into deterministic candidate and witness helpers shared by production code and tests.
-Coverage therefore exercises the actual decision procedure directly: rejected candidate, certified candidate, later-candidate success, and no-candidate-certified, without constructing fragile ICP scenarios merely to reach those branches.
-The final terminal classification is likewise shared: a present validated witness maps to `EPSILON_SAT`, while absence maps to `UNKNOWN`; `_process_box` only attaches the appropriate statistics flags to that semantic outcome.
+Terminal completeness must be obtained by a rigorously justified DP decision rule and a clearly stated epsilon regime, not by precision escalation.
+The existing terminal classification helper remains useful: a present validated witness maps to `EPSILON_SAT`, while absence maps to `UNKNOWN`;

-This does **not** yet establish delta-completeness for all terminal boxes.
-Generic `ValidatedConstraint` functions remain black-box inputs, and a non-singleton DP box whose real witness is not one of the representable deterministic points may still require a search representation finer than DP.
-That remaining case is an architectural completeness issue rather than an evaluation-cache optimization.
+`_process_box` attaches the corresponding statistics flags.

 The terminal state must not be repaired by treating epsilon overlap as satisfaction.
 A sound replacement needs a validated terminal decision rule: